Blackwall Tunnel: Provisional IRA bombing

+Toll charges

+Charging for the Blackwall Tunnel began when the Silvertown Tunnel opened on 7 April 2025.
+Charges for the Blackwall tunnel are the same as for the Silvertown tunnel, and apply between 06:00 and 22:00.
+Use of the tunnel is free overnight.
+Peak times are Monday to Friday, 06:00 to 10:00 northbound and 16:00 to 19:00 southbound.
+Users must use TfL's Auto Pay system to benefit from off-peak tolls.

+Taxis, blue badge holders, wheelchair-accessible and 'zero-emission capable' private hire vehicles licensed by TfL are exempt.
+Discounts are available to low income drivers in 12 boroughs, and for small businesses in Tower Hamlets, Newham and Greenwich.

+In June 2025, TfL confirmed it had implemented a one month grace period for drivers who did not pay the toll charges, and that it had begun issuing penalty charges.

+After the toll charges were imposed, the nearby Woolwich Free Ferry reported a daily increase in traffic of around 1,800 vehicles as drivers sought to avoid the charges.

 Nearest alternative crossings

-TfL state that one of the major issues with the Blackwall Tunnels is the lack of resilience in the event of an incident—as the nearest alternative road crossings are the Rotherhithe Tunnel 2 mi to the west, Tower Bridge 3 mi to the west, and the Dartford Crossing 16 mi to the east.
+TfL states that one of the major issues with the Blackwall Tunnels is the lack of resilience in the event of an incident—as the nearest alternative road crossings are the Rotherhithe Tunnel 2 mi to the west, Tower Bridge 3 mi to the west, and the Dartford Crossing 16 mi to the east.
+The Silvertown tunnel 0.9 mi (1.5km) to the west.
 The Woolwich Free Ferry is 2 mi to the east, but is closed overnight, often reduced to one boat in operation, or completely closed at weekends.
 Variable message signs (VMS) near the tunnel inform drivers if the ferry is available.
 When open, queuing for the ferry causes significant congestion around Woolwich town centre.

 Underground railway links include the Jubilee line from North Greenwich (TfL) to Canning Town on the east and Canary Wharf on the west.
 The Docklands Light Railway also passes under the Thames between Island Gardens at the southern end of the Isle of Dogs and Cutty Sark in the centre of Greenwich.

 Horse-drawn traffic was partially banned from the tunnel during peak hours in July 1939 and completely banned in August 1947.
 Pedestrians have been banned from using the Blackwall Tunnels since May 1969.

 The London Buses route 108 (Stratford–Lewisham) runs through the tunnels and there are bus priority gates at both entrances to allow buses to avoid traffic congestion.
-On occasion in the past, the bus service has been escorted through the tunnel when it has been closed.
+On occasion in the past, buses have been escorted through the tunnel when it has been closed to other traffic.